-- Treat what the child tells you seriously and reassure them they have done the right thing by telling you - · Do not question the child or give suggestions, ideas or words. - Do not promise to keep what they have said a secret. - · Tell the child you will have to pass on what they have said. - · Immediately report the information to the Designated Safeguarding Lead or a deputy. - Record what the child has said on CPOMS (in their own words as far as possible), or on paper (sign and date it.)
-Also make a note of any injuries.
+- Treat what the child tells you seriously and reassure them they have done the right thing by telling you. - · Do not question the child or give suggestions, ideas or words. - Do not promise to keep what they have said a secret. - · Tell the child you will have to pass on what they have said. - · Immediately report the information to the Designated Safeguarding Lead or a deputy. - Record what the child has said on using the two part reporting process (in their own words as far as possible), once the online form is completed, fill in the safeguarding alert slip (sign and date it.) and hand IN PERSON to a DSL.
+Make a note of any injuries.